Laboratory Instructions for Influenza Testing and Surveillance, 2020-2021 Season

 a.
 M4RT viral transport tube;

 b.
-Nasopharyngeal and a sterile polyester-tipped sampling swab (Note: specimens collected using Calcium alginate swabs or swabs with wooden shafts are unacceptable for testing);
+Nasopharyngeal or a sterile polyester-tipped sampling swab (Note: specimens collected using Calcium alginate swabs or swabs with wooden shafts are unacceptable for testing);

 c.
-Cold pack (place in freezer to insure that it is ready for future use);
+Cold pack (place in freezer to ensure that it is ready for future use);

 d.
 For specimens being mailed via overnight carrier: Category B Infectious Substance insulated box

 2. Complete all required fields on the Clinical Test Requisition form (OL-9B).
-Include reason for testing, symptoms, travel history, and rapid antigen flu test results on the form.
+Include reason for testing, symptoms, travel history, and rapid antigen flu/COVID-19 test results on the form.